-Travel solo on a fantastic vacation on cruises with single cabins.
-Dare to see the world on your own terms and make new friends at the same time.
-You just need to be a little bit bold.
+Travel solo and experience a fantastic vacation on cruises with single cabins.
+Dare to see the world on your terms and make new friends at the same time.
+You need to be a little bit bold.

-Just like when you are traveling with family or friends, there is a lot to consider when choosing to cruise solo.
-Think about what the cruise line can offer, the facilities on board the cruise ship, your budget and the best itineraries for cruises with single cabins.
+Just like when traveling with family or friends, there is much to consider when choosing to cruise solo.
+Consider what the cruise line can offer, the facilities on board the cruise ship, your budget, and the best itineraries for cruises with single cabins.

-But there is one thing that makes some cruises lines stand out from the rest if you are traveling by yourself – the opportunity to meet other solo travelers.
+But one thing that makes some cruise lines stand out from the rest if you travel alone – is the opportunity to meet other solo travelers.

-Going on a cruise by yourself doesn’t have to be that different from going with company – if you pick a cruise line that focuses on solo cabins and solo guest events and facilities on board.
+Going on a cruise alone doesn’t have to be that different from going with the company – if you pick a cruise line that focuses on solo cabins, solo guest events, and facilities on board.

-In this article we tell you some of the major cruise lines successfully offering independant single travelers the opporutnity to book and cruise solo.
-We answer common questions and give you our 5 best tips for cruising solo.
+In this article, we tell you which major cruise lines successfully offer single independent travelers the opportunity to book and cruise solo.
+We answer common questions and give you our five best tips for cruising solo.

 Cruise solo with the best cruise lines

-Not that long ago, the only option was to book a double cabin for single occupancy, where you would inevitably pay an extremely expensive single room supplement rate.
+Not long ago, the only option was to book a double cabin for single occupancy, where you would inevitably pay a costly single-room supplement rate.

-Nowadays, the cruise lines are designing their newer ships to offer small single cabins in close proximity to other single cabins.
+Cruise lines are designing newer ships to offer small single cabins near other single cabins.

-And some even offer lounges solely for use by guests cruising by themselves.
-Making your chance of meeting like-minded travelers on board good!
+And some even offer lounges solely for guests cruising by themselves, making your chance of meeting like-minded travelers on board good!

 So which cruise lines are we talking about?

-Norwegian Cruise Line started the trend and are still one of the best.
-They allocate a number of cabins on board as studio cabins for single occupancy.
+Norwegian Cruise Line started the trend and is still one of the best.
+They allocate many cabins on board as studio cabins for single occupancy.

-They also go one step further and offer beautiful lounges for use by the solo cruising guest, if you wish.
+They also go one step further and offer beautiful lounges for the solo cruising guest if you wish.

-This solo lounge is great for relaxing, eating breakfast and getting refreshments.
-And you can be sure to meet others traveling alone as no other cateogory of guest is allowed there.
+This solo lounge is excellent for relaxing, eating breakfast, and getting refreshments.
+And you can be sure to meet others traveling alone as no other guest category is allowed there.

-Some of the cruises offered by Norwegian Cruise Line even go as far as to offer solo guests their own solo host that coordinates ship activities which you can join, or not, it’s up to you.
+Some of the cruises offered by Norwegian Cruise Line even go as far as to provide solo guests with a solo host that coordinates ship activities which you can join or not; it’s up to you.

-The amount of mingling you choose to do depends on what kind of sailing experience you want.
+The amount of mingling you choose depends on your desired sailing experience.

 Seabourn offers super luxury for the solo traveler

-You can expect a luxury cruising experience to the most well-known intineraries in the Mediterranean, Northern Europe, the Caribbean and Alaska.
-Plus more exclusive destinations such as Antarctica & Patagonia, the Arctic and the Amazon.
+You can expect a luxury cruising experience at the most well-known places in the Mediterranean, Northern Europe, the Caribbean, and Alaska.
+Plus, more exclusive destinations include Antarctica & Patagonia, the Arctic, and the Amazon.

-They even offer private air and hotel packages and transporation options so you can book a complete solo traveler package with them.
+They even offer private air and hotel packages and transportation options so you can book a complete solo traveler package with them.

 Solo cabins with Saga for the age 50+ guests in mind

 Then there is Saga Cruises.
-This British based company has long focused on the 50+ age group and solo travelers are well catered for with a large proportion of single cabins available on many of their cruise ships.
+This British-based company has long focused on the 50+ age group, and solo travelers are well catered for with many single cabins on their cruise ships.

-Their newest ship, Spirit of Discovery carries only around 1000 guests.
-All cabins are balcony cabins and that includes the 109 single occupancy cabins on board.
+Their newest ship, Spirit of Discovery, carries around just 1000 guests.
+All cabins are balcony cabins, including the 109 single-occupancy cabins on board.

-These cabins offer different price categories depending how large you want to go: standard, superior, deluxe or suite.
-And wifi is free all over the ship so you don’t need to worry about making sure you buy a wifi package for single use, it’s all included.
+These cabins offer different price categories depending on how large you want: standard, superior, deluxe, or suite.
+And WiFi is accessible all over the ship, so you don’t need to worry about making sure you buy a WiFi package for single use; it’s all included.

 How do I find the right solo cruise for me?

-When you have decided on your destination, look at the intineraries offered and the destinations you will be visiting.
+When you have decided on your destination, look at the itineraries and destinations you will visit.

-Very often when cruising solo it’s the destinations which stand in focus rather than the ship itself.
-As most solo cabins can be found on newer ships you know that you will be traveling in style.
+When cruising solo, the destinations often stand in focus rather than the ship itself.
+As most solo cabins can be found on newer ships, you know you will travel in style.
 And it could, in the end, come down to where you can get the best value for your money.

 But be fussy and take your time.
 Research properly and know what you are getting for your money before you book.
-Be sure to write down all the questions to ask to kick-start your planning, before contacting the cruise lines.
+Before contacting the cruise lines, be sure to write down all the questions to ask to kick-start your planning.

 When is the best time to book cruises with single cabins?

-One of the challenges when booking to cruise solo, is to not leave it too late.
+One of the challenges when booking a solo cruise is not leaving it too late.
 The number of cruises with single cabins is limited, and demand is often high.

 Book well in advance.
-Cruises are often bookable about one year to 18 months in advance of sailing date.
+Cruises are often bookable about one year to 18 months before the sailing date.

-You can keep an eye on pricing by signing up for the cruise lines’ newsletter, looking out for special price alerts or campaigns, and by joining solo cruising forums.
+You can keep an eye on pricing by signing up for the cruise lines’ newsletters, looking out for special price alerts or campaigns, and joining solo cruising forums.

-And do remember to frequently check price of your cabin category on the cruise lines’ website even after you have booked.
+And do remember to frequently check the price of your cabin category on the cruise lines’ website even after booking.

-Be sure that you retain any OBC (on board credit) or special offers that were in your original booking.
+Remember to retain any OBC (onboard credit) or special offers in your original booking.

-And don’t forget to look out for a bargain price on a standard cabin meant for two.
-Finding great prices on double occupancy cabins is possible especially if the specific cabin number is not assigned when booking.
+And don’t forget to look for a bargain price on a standard cabin meant for two.
+Finding great prices on double occupancy cabins is possible, especially if the specific cabin number is not assigned when booking.

-In that case you will be allocated a cabin closer to departure.
-This is a great option if you find a good deal, less expensive than a solo cabin would have cost, and you are flexible on where on board your cabin ends up being.
+In that case, you will be allocated a cabin closer to departure.
+This is an excellent option if you find a good deal; less expensive than a solo cabin would have cost, and you are flexible on where on board your cabin is located.

-If you don’t want to eat alone, book a large table where there will be other guests.
-You can choose a table for 4, 6, 8 or 10 guests and be part of a group each evening.
-Very often this is the easiest way to get to know other guests.
+Book a large table with other guests if you don’t want to eat alone.
+You can choose a table for 4, 6, 8, or 10 guests and be part of a group each evening.
+Very often, this is the easiest way to get to know other guests.

 When is the best time to travel as a solo guest?

 Many solo travelers choose to avoid peak times when there are often families traveling with children.
-That is, during summer holiday, around Halloween and even Christmas.
+That is, during the summer holiday, Halloween, and even Christmas.

-More adults and less children on board means a greater chance of meeting more adult guests traveling solo.
+More adults and fewer children on board mean a greater chance of meeting more adult guests traveling solo.